HTTP/2 for Apache httpd

 is still there when serialization is configured on.
 By default however, an optimization is in place that replaces

-filter with its own variation.
+the core HTTP_HEADER filter with its own variation.

-is a quite large filter that does the following tasks:
+HTTP_HEADER is a quite large filter that does the following tasks:

 request_rec

 and to and remove from the response headers.
-Initialize potentially missing fields such as status_line.mod_h2
+Initialize potentially missing fields such as status_line.mod_h2 is a copy of that filter stripped from all the unwanted parts.

-should be split into two filters: HTTP_HEADER
+HTTP_HEADER should be split into two filters: HTTP_HEADER and HTTP_SERIALIZATION.
+Then

 the first one could be kept and code duplication avoided.